Niece Motorsports: Truck No. 42 history

 In 2020, Ross Chastain announced that he would drive the No. 42 part-time.
 Mark Smith, Conor Daly, James Buescher, and Carson Hocevar also drove this truck.

 In 2021, Carson Hocevar announced that he would drive the No. 42 full-time.
 He returned to the 42 truck in 2022.
 On June 4, Hocevar was injured during the final lap of the Gateway race when his truck was broadsided by Tyler Hill.
 He underwent surgery on his tibia prior to the Sonoma race.
 Hocevar took the pole position before wrecking on turn 10.
-On lap 11, he was relieved by Daniel Suárez, who took the No. 42 to a sixth place finish.
+On lap eleven, he was relieved by Daniel Suárez, who took the No. 42 to a sixth place finish.

+Hocevar started the 2023 season with a twelfth place finish at Daytona.
+He scored his first career win at Texas on double-overtime after race leader Nick Sanchez made contact with Zane Smith on the final lap and Hocevar spun Sanchez from behind.
+Hocevar also scored wins at Nashville and Richmond.
+He won at Homestead to make the Championship 4.
+Hocevar finished 29th at Phoenix after Corey Heim slammed him on the fourth turn wall in retaliation for spinning him earlier in the race; he also finished fourth in the final points standings.
+After Heim was penalized 25 driver points for intentionally wrecking him, Hocevar officially finished third in the points standings.

+On October 12, 2023, Niece Motorsports announced that Matt Mills will drive the No. 42 full-time in 2024, as Hocevar would move up to the Cup Series in the Spire Motorsports No. 77.
+Mills was renewed for a second season in 2025.
+At 2024 Baptist Health 200, he was injured after Conner Jones intentionally sent him to the third turn wall.

+Towards the end of the 2025 season, Landon Polinski was named crew chief of the No. 42 truck for the final 8 races of the season, starting at Darlington.